Olo Inc. (OLO) stock: EPS estimates from a range of analysts - The Dwinnex

 Earnings Estimates

-The company has 7 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of $0.01 for the current quarter, with a high estimate of $0.03 and a low estimate of $0, while EPS last year was $0.01.
-The consensus estimate for the next quarter is $0.02, with high estimates of $0.03 and low estimates of $0.01.
+The firm’s stock currently is rated by 7 analysts.
+On average, analysts expect EPS of $0.02 for the current quarter, with a high estimate of $0.04 and a low estimate of $0.01, while EPS last year was $0.01.
+The consensus estimate for the next quarter is $0.03, with high estimates of $0.05 and low estimates of $0.02.

 Revenue Estimates

-According to 7 analysts, the current quarter’s revenue is expected to be $50.75M.
-It ranges from a high estimate of $51M to a low estimate of $50.5M.
-As of the current estimate, Olo Inc.’s year-ago sales were $42.76M, an estimated increase of 18.70% from the year-ago figure.
-For the next quarter, 7 analysts are estimating revenue of $51.52M, an increase of 13.00% less than the figure of $18.70% in the same quarter last year.
-There is a high estimate of $52.2M for the next quarter, whereas the lowest estimate is $50M.
+It is expected that $90B in revenue will be generated in the current quarter, according to 7 analysts.
+It ranges from a high estimate of $53.3M to a low estimate of $52.2M.
+As of the current estimate, Olo Inc.’s year-ago sales were $45.6M, an estimated increase of 16.20% from the year-ago figure.
+For the next quarter, 7 analysts are estimating revenue of $54.57M, an increase of 17.10% over than the figure of $16.20% in the same quarter last year.
+There is a high estimate of $55M for the next quarter, whereas the lowest estimate is $53.9M.